Full Conference Agenda

 Operations, General Sessions, Supply Management, Quality/Safety, Finance

-Michael Schiller, CMRP, Senior Director, Supply Chain - AHRMM, American Hospital Association
+Michael Schiller, CMRP, Executive Director (Interim), American Hospital Association

 Since the pandemic started, one of the biggest disrupters in the OR has been overcoming supply chain challenges.
 Pre-pandemic, the OR generally had what it needed in terms of supplies.
 Once the pandemic hit, priorities shifted.
 What the pandemic has taught us about the healthcare supply chain has been eye opening and has shifted our mindset for the future.
 As we settle into a post-pandemic era, reverting back to old ways is not an option.
 OR teams need to re-evaluate their resources and dedicate supply chain leaders to work hand-in-hand with the OR to protect their supply lines for the future.